Mike Volpi

 Michelangelo "Mike" Volpi (born 13 December 1966) is an Italian-American businessman and venture capitalist.

 He worked as an engineer, eventually becoming chief strategy officer at Cisco Systems during the company’s growth era, acquiring over 70 companies in less than five years.

 He co-founded Index Ventures’ San Francisco office with Danny Rimer in 2009.

-Early life
+Early life and education

 Volpi was born in Milan, Italy.
 When he was five, his family moved to Tokyo, Japan, where he lived until he moved to the United States in 1984 to attend college.

 He earned a BS in mechanical engineering (1984-1988) and an MS in manufacturing systems engineering (1988-1989) from Stanford University.
+After working at HP for several years, returned to Stanford to earn an M.B.A. from the Graduate School of Business (1992-1994).

+Career

+HP

 Volpi began his career at Hewlett Packard's optoelectronics division in 1989 where he was both in engineering and marketing.

 While at HP, he met his future wife Toni C. Cupal.

-He returned to Stanford to earn an M.B.A. from the Graduate School of Business (1992-1994).